AntonGollwitzer/ReverseCorrelationRunningOnline/README.md

 Please read the following options carefully:

-a) To Run/Test the Program Locally Follow these steps:
+a) To Test/Edit the Program Locally Follow these steps:

 1) Download the files included in this repository and store them in a local folder on your computer (name this folder:
 ReverseCorrelationOpenSource; this is actually important as the folder needs to be named the same as the Processing script [see below]).
 That is, change the dowloaded folder name from "ReverseCorrelationRunningOnline-master" to "ReverseCorrelationOpenSource"
 2) Download Processing: https://processing.org/download/
 3) Open the ReverseCorrelationOpenSource.pde file using Processing and click on run (arrow on the top left).
-4) Please NOTE: This program CANNOT be used to collect data locally.
-It only is able to collect data online.
-The steps above are only to see how the program looks and to test it locally.
+4) Please Note: The steps above are only to test/edit it the processing code locally.
+The program CANNOT be used to collect data locally; it can only be used to collect data online.

 b) To Create Your Own Reverse Correlation Progam That Runs Online Follow these steps (read all the steps BEFORE beginning):